Real-Life Functionality, Reliability, and Longevity in Product Testing

 The importance of lifecycle testing can’t be overstated.
 Here are a few reasons why companies across all industries deem it essential.

-- Quality Assurance: A reliable product translates into customer satisfaction and brand loyalty.
-Testing helps ensure that the quality lives up to consumers’ expectations.
+• Quality Assurance: A reliable product translates into customer satisfaction and brand loyalty.
+Testing helps ensure that the quality lives up to consumers’ expectations, whether it’s longevity, performance, aesthetics or safety.

-- Industry Standards and Certifications: Many products must meet stringent standards to be sold in certain markets.
-Lifecycle testing helps ensure compliance with necessary certifications.
+• Industry Standards and Certifications: Many products must meet stringent standards to be sold in certain markets.
+Testing helps ensure compliance with necessary certifications.

-- Consumer Confidence: A well-tested product gives consumers peace of mind, knowing that it will operate reliably.
+• Consumer Confidence: A well-tested product gives consumers peace of mind, knowing that it will operate predictably and reliably for a given length of time.

 It’s not enough to simply run tests—proper testing requires strategy, careful planning, and execution.
 Here are a few best practices to consider:

-- Isolate the Component: When testing a product, focus on isolating the specific part or assembly under evaluation.
-This allows for more accurate testing of that component’s reliability.
+1. Isolate the Component: When testing a product, sometimes it’s helpful to focus on isolating the specific part or assembly under evaluation.
+This allows for more accurate and sometimes more efficient testing of that component’s reliability.

-- Replicate Real-world Conditions: Ensure that your testing materials and processes mimic the actual conditions your product will face.
-For example, if the product will be used outdoors, consider testing for weather resistance, temperature fluctuations, or UV exposure.
+2. Replicate Real-world Conditions: Ensure that your testing materials and processes mimic the actual conditions your product will face.
+For example, if the product will be used outdoors, consider testing for rain, humidity, wind and dust resistance, temperature fluctuations, or UV exposure.
 Sensors that measure temperature, moisture, or sunlight exposure can help to measure and output objective data about real-world conditions.
+Will it be subjected to rain, salt-water spray, corrosive cleaners or blowing sand or debris?
+Controlled testing can be done to apply and monitor the appropriate substances.

-- Simulate Realistic Usage Patterns: Understand how the product will be used.
+4. Simulate Realistic Usage Patterns: Understand how the product will be used.
 Will it operate continuously or intermittently?
 Will it face heavy or light loads?
+Does the design need to withstand excessive vibrations during transportation or function reliably in various orientations?
+Shaker tables, accelerometers and gyroscopes can be used to record the movement during testing.
 Tailor the test cycles accordingly.
 If you’re unsure about what usage patterns will look like, it may be a good idea to consider evaluating your product with design thinking in mind as a prerequisite for lifecycle testing.

 Ensure Your Product will Stand the Test of Time